 Most life insurance companies are going to want to ask a wide variety of different questions, all designed to determine how healthy you are during any life insurance application.
 Now in the case of individuals who have been prescribed Zyrtec in the past, chances are, the questions that you’ll be asked aren’t going to vary all that much from traditional questions.
 The only difference is that more “attention” may be spent on reviewing your answers to some questions vs. others.

-  Common questions found of most life insurance applications will include:
+Common questions found in most life insurance applications will include the following:

 - Date of birth?

 - Have you ever been diagnosed with any serious medical conditions?